akielaries/signalmesh/README.md

 responsible for parsing this blob of data and breaking it up to be sent to each device (not sure the protocol yet, SPI is our fastest option I think)

+## Planned protocols
+* UART
+* SPI
+* I2C
+* USB
+* FMC
+* CAN
+Each of these will need planning around what their packets look like

+## Planned drivers
+Here is a list of planned drivers, interfaces, and just general backbone code we'll need for *meshing* all of the hardware together: